Swaraj Bhavan: Anand Bhavan

-Motilal Nehru named the house Anand Bhavan (meaning peaceful abode) and started to renovate the palatial residence.
+Motilal Nehru named the house Anand Bhavan (meaning abode of happiness) and started to renovate the palatial residence.
 The house was in complete disrepair, but the estate was huge.
 Extensive renovation work was carried out over the next decade.
 Motilal used his frequent visits to Europe to buy the choicest furniture and china.
 He turned the mansion into a veritable palace, 'an elaborate replica of an English country estate … bifurcated between East and West', with a retinue of almost a hundred people in the house.
 Motilal called the house Anand Bhavan (lit.
 Abode of happiness).

 Ironically, at the house-warming party in 1871, Sir William Muir hoped that this large palatial home in Civil Lines of Allahabad would become the cement holding together the British Empire in India.
 Paradoxically, the house was bought by Motilal Nehru in 1900, and went on to become a cradle to the Indian Freedom Struggle which was to destroy British rule in India.